Female infertility can result from

 Premature Ovarian Failure

 Menopause usually occurs after several decades of menstrual cycles and natural depletion of the ovarian reserve.
-Premature ovarian failure or early menopause can be caused by
+Causes of Premature ovarian failure or early menopause can be

 - Exposure to certain chemicals

 - Other conditions such as Genital Tuberculosis and Endometriosis that affect the cycle-regulating hormones or damage the ovaries so they no longer produce eggs.

 - Certain Genetic Disorders can trigger premature ovarian failure

 - Autoimmune diseases such as Lupus or Rheumatoid Arthritis – that cause the body to mistakenly attack the ovaries.

 Genetically linked hormonal imbalances can cause Poly Cystic Ovarian Syndrome (PCOS), a condition that prevents ovulation.
 Without the necessary level of Follicle Stimulating Hormone (FSH), the follicles don’t develop properly and the eggs don’t mature.
 An imbalance of Luteinizing Hormone (LH) causes overproduction of Estrogen, abnormal thickening of the uterine lining and very heavy and/or irregular periods.
 High levels of LH can trigger over production of male hormones including testosterone, which cause acne and facial hair in women.
 Over time the elevated estrogen levels associated with PCOS may create an increased risk of uterine cancer and diabetes.